ankur9511/test_kMC_zeolite/README.md

 5. Run kMC simulation
    * By default, the current version assumed that the user is interested in successful adsorption into the zeolite lattice and termination of simulation when the adsorbing molecule exits from the zeolite lattice of the system
+   * All data will also be generated in the same location specified by path-to-working-directory
    * It is recommended to run atleast maximum of ( 10^5 , total number of unique initial positions of the adsorbing molecule) simulations for reasonable statistics
    * The code runs the simulations serially, and therefore it is recommended to run as a batch job.
 Assuming SLURM,